이 페이지는 아직 한국어로 제공되지 않습니다. 번역 작업 중입니다.

 1. Navigate to Storage Management > Enable Buckets.

-2. In Step 2, under Enable S3 Inventory to get prefix level monitoring, select I enabled it myself.
+2. In Step 2, under Enable S3 Inventory to get prefix level monitoring, select Use existing inventories.

 3. Choose the destination buckets that contain the inventory files for the source buckets you want to monitor and click Confirm.

-Note: If you don’t see a list of your existing destination buckets under I enabled it myself, you need to provide required S3 permissions as part of AWS Resource Collection.
+Note: If you don’t see a list of your existing destination buckets under Use existing inventories, you need to provide required S3 permissions as part of AWS Resource Collection.

 Select destination buckets for enabling Storage Monitoring